About the RBS

 - the carrier was the owner of, or was the nominated carrier, in relation to a local access line that provided designated broadband services to premises and the line is not an exempt line within the meaning of the Telecommunications (Consumer Protection and Service Standards) Act 1999 (TCPSS Act)

-Carriers are required to submit a report to us by 31 October 2021.
+Eligible carriers are required to submit a report to us by 31 October 2022.

-Between 1 November and 30 November 2021 (or a later date as determined by the ACMA) we will assess reports to calculate the number of chargeable premises and the annual chargeable premises amounts to be charged to carriers.
+Between 1 November and 31 December 2022, we will assess reports to calculate the number of chargeable premises and the annual chargeable premises amounts to be charged to carriers.

 Legislation and other links